Hotmoka/hotmoka/tutorial/Takamaka.md

 1. every `@Payable` or `@RedPayable` constructor or method is passed a non-`null` and non-negative amount of funds;
-2. a call to a `@Payable` or `@RedPayable` constructor or method succeeds only if the caller has enough funds to pay for the call (i.e., the amount first parameter of the method or constructor);
+2. a call to a `@Payable` or `@RedPayable` constructor or method succeeds only if the caller has enough funds to pay for the call (ie., the amount first parameter of the method or constructor);
 3. a call to an `@Entry(C.class)` constructor or method succeeds only if the caller is an instance of `C` and is not the receiver of the call;